device42/warranty_check/README.md

 [Device42](http://www.device42.com) is a comprehensive data center inventory management and IP Address management software that integrates centralized password management, impact charts and applications mappings with IT asset management.

 ## Intro
-This script checks warranty status for Dell, HP and IBM manufactured devices stored in Device42.
+This script checks warranty status for Dell and HP manufactured devices stored in Device42.
 Note: Currently works only for Dell

 ## Prerequisites